w3c/wai-curricula/content/designer/visual-design.md

 * design layouts that adapt to:
   * different font sizes and spacing set by the user in browser and operating system settings
   * different screen sizes, screen configurations, and user style sheets
-* evaluate the overuse of design elements
+* evaluate the potential overuse of design elements
 * select design elements that minimize distraction and cognitive overload
 * identify related requirements for developers to apply the necessary semantics to interface components